Zakir176/BAS-Web/README.md

 # Barcode Attendance System (BAS)

-A modern, reliable, and easy-to-use barcode attendance system designed for universities.
+A modern, reliable, and easy-to-use barcode-based attendance system designed for universities.
 This project is the frontend implementation, built with Vue.js and designed to provide a clean, professional, and user-friendly interface for both students and lecturers.

 ## 🎨 Design & Interface